 Please note: We have mainly written about England, as that is the country within the UK where our students live.
 We would be very happy for schools and visitors to send us information we can add to our website on Wales and Scotland.

 England, unlike Wales and Scotland, has no national dress.
 Some people think men in England wear suits and bowler hats but it is very unusual these days to see anyone wearing a bowler hat.

-A far better choice for an English national dress would be to choose from our many customs and traditions we have in England.
-There are a wide variety of costumes from the spectacular ceremonies associated with monarchy to the traditional costumes worn by morris dancers and others at English country fairs.
+On the other hand, our customs and traditions involve a wide variety of costumes, from the spectacular ceremonies associated with monarchy to the traditional costumes worn by morris dancers and others at English country fairs.

-Beefeaters and Yeomen of the Guard are very important because they look after our queen and her jewels.
+These men are called Beefeaters and are very important because they look after our queen and her jewels.
 Some people say this is the nearest thing to our national costume.

 Another British soldier, Wellington, gave his name to a pair of boots.
 The have a shorter name today - " Wellies "